-Consumption taxes refer to a rather broad array of taxes that includes VAT and sales taxes, but also custom duties, excises and carbon taxes, among others.
-We find that TEs on VAT and sales taxes are by far the most relevant ones in this category, both in terms of number of provisions and revenue forgone.
-They account for two thirds (67.9 per cent) of total revenue forgone on consumption taxes in the years 2014-2018.
-Figure 4.14 (left panel) also reveals a growing share of customs duties over the years, due of a growing number of LICs and LMICs among the reporting countries.
-There share lies at 5.0 per cent of total consumption-related revenue forgone in the years 1994-2004, but rises to 12.0 per cent in the period 2005-2018.
+(left panel) also reveals a growing share of customs duties over the years, due to a growing number of LICs and LMICs among the reporting countries.
+Their share lies at 5.0 per cent of total consumption-related revenue forgone in the years 1994-2004, but rises to 12.0 per cent in the period 2005-2018.

 All in all, TEs on consumption taxes are responsible for an average 2.1 per cent of GDP of revenue forgone (Figure 4.14 right panel).
-However, non-reporting of revenue forgone is a relevant issue in this group sector.
-19.9 per cent of TEs on VAT and sales taxes, and even 37.0 per cent of TEs on other and mul-tiple goods and services taxes come without estimates of revenue forgone.
+However, non-reporting of revenue forgone is a relevant issue in this sector.
+19.9 per cent of TEs on VAT and sales taxes, and even 37.0 per cent of TEs on other and multiple goods and services taxes come without estimates of revenue forgone.
 In contrast, custom duties, which are much easier to monitor, have revenue forgone estimates in more than 90 per cent of all cases.

 Some specific patterns emerge when looking at country income groups.
-As mentioned above, cus-toms duties register a larger share of revenue forgone after 2005, compared to the years before.
+As mentioned above, customs duties register a larger share of revenue forgone after 2005, compared to the years before.
 This has been related to a changing composition of reporting countries with regard to income groups.
 Figure 4.15 shows that the number of provisions granted on customs duties rises from 30 in HICs to 328 in UMICs, 687 in LMICs and 804 in LICs.
 In contrast, TEs on excise taxes play a much bigger role in HICs compared to the other country income groups.
 Of the 717 provisions registered here, 240 refer to fuel taxes alone.